- Scientific: Martes foina

 At one point their skins were sought after but the current danger is more through habitat destruction.
 Also secondary poisoning may occur if they eat rats and mice that have consumed bait.

 Further reading at wikipedia (especially the description of the difference between the stone and pine marten.)
-Above photo also from Wikipedia
+Main photo also from Wikipedia

 Wildside Holidays – Spain